catenax-ng/k8s-cluster-stack/apps/argocd/README.md

 - Sync ArgoCD App _devsecops-testing-argo_ on core ArgoCD
 - New ArgoCD version will be deployed to _devsecops-testing_ cluster
-- Test if ArgoCD on devsecops-testing cluster behave as expected.
+- Test if ArgoCD on _devsecops-testing_ cluster behaves as expected.

 #### Rollout To Productive Clusters